 - We have considered a deterministic channel model as opposed to a probabilistic channel model

-- This can be easily implemented by assuming that channel coefficients are independent and identically distributed (IID) complex Gaussian random variables with mean zero and variance of 0.5 per dimension
+- Probabilistic channel model can be easily implemented by assuming that channel coefficients are independent and identically distributed (IID) complex Gaussian random variables with mean zero and variance of 0.5 per dimension

-- The initial results we have obtained using this alternate channel model are much better than the results shown below, but the question remains which is the more accurate representation of a real channel
+- The initial results we have obtained using this probabilistic channel model are much better than the results shown above, but the question remains which is the more accurate representation of a real channel